eLivermore.com - By Bill Nale

 Scottish Games

-Note: Description is from 2009:
+Note: Description is from a previous year:

 Scottish Highland Gathering and Games, presented by the Caledonian Club of San Francisco!
 Only in Pleasanton can the term, "The Big One" be realized.
 As one of the world's largest Celtic gatherings, the event on Saturday and Sunday, September 5 and 6, is one of the Greater Bay Area's best entertainment values for the entire family.
 Shop and compare!
 So much to do and see at an admission price far below its value!